saona-raimundo/preexplorer/README.md

 # Q & A

-1. Why processes must be the same structs to be compared?
+1. When comparing processes (`Process`-related structs), why must they be the same structs?
-   Because of Rust explicit typing: comparisons need to save an explicit type.
+   The comparison of processes (`Processes`-related structs) are a collection of processes.
+As such, it works as `Vec<Process>`, so two process structs must be the same type to be compared.
 2. Are there n-dimensional variants?
    No, it is out of scope.
-Please implement your own plot script for that.
-You can do so easily based in the Data struct.
+If you want to implement similar functionalities, you can do so easily based on the source code for `Data`.
 3. How to deactivate some options, e.g. tics?
-   What would represent the empty value instead of None.
-This happens because of inferring type errors in Rust.
+   All structs implement the trait `Configurable`.
+Each option has documented how to disable it in its corresponding method.

 # Disclaimer